Stefanie Ludwig Memorial Graduate Scholarship

 The Association invites applications for the Stefanie Ludwig Memorial Scholarship Award for advanced students in anthropology (either M.A. or Ph.D. levels).
 This award is for $1500.

 This scholarship is designed to assist eligible students in their pursuit of an academic degree in anthropology, or a clearly related degree program/curriculum, or interdisciplinary degree that includes anthropology as a significant component.
 Students must be focused on a question, topic or issue that pertains to the cultures and anthropology of the north.

 This award is limited to the support of field and/or laboratory research on Alaska material.
 Requests can be made for travel to complete research, but not to attend meetings or present data.

 Applicants must be currently enrolled in a graduate program and be a member of the Alaska Anthropological Association (i.e., current year dues must be paid at or before time of application).
 The scholarship may be used at any appropriate institution.
 Scholarship funds must be expended within one year of being granted and may not be used retroactively.

-The primary evaluation criteria will be the quality and significance of proposed research in these areas: 1) Geoarchaeology – including stratigraphic interpretation, analysis of soils and sediments, or employing landscape history and characteristics in designing field surveys for prehistoric sites; 2) Collections Analyses; 3) Cultural Resource Management.
-Note that awards are not made every year, dependent on the number and quality of submissions.
+The primary evaluation criteria will be the quality and significance of proposed research in these areas: 1) Geoarchaeology-including stratigraphic interpretation, the analysis of soils and sediments, as well as employing landscape history and characteristics in designing field surveys for prehistoric sites; 2) Collections Analyses; 3) Cultural Resource Management.
+Note that awards are not made every year, and are dependent on the number and quality of submissions.